skranz/skranz.github.com/_posts/2019-02-21-FindingEconomicArticles.md

 I wrote a Shiny app that allows to search currently among more than 3000 articles that have an accessible data and code supplement.
 Just click here to use it:

-<a href="http://econ.mathematik.uni-ulm.de:3200/ejd/" target="_blank">http://econ.mathematik.uni-ulm.de:3200/ejd/</a>
+<a href="https://ejd.econ.mathematik.uni-ulm.de/" target="_blank">https://ejd.econ.mathematik.uni-ulm.de/</a>

+(Note that I updated the link to have proper https.)
 One can perform a keyword search among the abstract and title.
 The screenshot shows an example:

 <img src="http://skranz.github.io/images/search.PNG" style="width: 100%; height: 100%">